 We offer a free counselling service for children and young people aged 12-24 who live in Macclesfield and surrounding areas.

-We know that it can be tough growing up and that children and young people can be faced with lots of different stressors coming from any angle- school/college, family, relationships, friendships, finding or keeping a job, money troubles of self-image.
+We know that it can be tough growing up and that children and young people can be faced with lots of different stressors coming from any angle – school/college, family, relationships, friendships, finding or keeping a job, money troubles or self-image.
 If pressure builds up the person’s wellbeing can be affected and they could feel low, anxious angry or scared.
 Many young people are struggling with how they feel and counselling can help them talk things through, support them without making them feel judged, and in confidence, it can make a positive difference to their lives.
-For more information, click on our frequently asked questions or get in touch.
+For more information, have a look below at our frequently asked questions or get in touch.

 Where does counselling take place?